Spiritual Awakening and Renewal for an Unhealthy American Church

-Summary: The American Church today is not healthy.
+- Summary: The American Church today is not healthy.
 Biblical illiteracy is widespread.
 Too many churches imitate the trends of secular society.
 One respected researcher declares that Christians in America are hardly distinguishable from unbelievers.
-But there is much room for hope.
+But there is much room for hope of a spiritual awakening.
 God’s Word reveals His plans for the spiritual restoration of the Church.
 Come and see!

 Isaiah 58:11-12 The Lord will guide you always; he will satisfy your needs in a sun-scorched land and will strengthen your frame.
 You will be like a well-watered garden, like a spring whose waters never fail.
 Your people will rebuild the ancient ruins and will raise up the age-old foundations; you will be called Repairer of Broken Walls, Restorer of Streets with Dwellings.

 Acts 3:19-21 Repent, then, and turn to God, so that your sins may be wiped out, that times of refreshing may come from the Lord, and that he may send the Christ, who has been appointed for you — even Jesus.
 He must remain in heaven until the time comes for God to restore everything, as he promised long ago through his holy prophets.